How do we ensure that all pupils are able to access reading at Highbury?

 What is phonics?

 Phonics is the main vehicle used to teach children to read at Highbury School.
-Focused phonics is taught daily to pupils from entry into school if it is appropriate for them.
+Focused phonics is taught every day to pupils from entry into school if it is appropriate for them.
 If pupils struggle to access phonics or are seen to be making limited progress, they will instead use the See and Learn programme.
 Some pupils will use both schemes to enhance understanding and vocabulary.
-As part of early phonics and listening development, pupils are taught phonological awareness.
-This includes sound discrimination, rhyme and rhythm, alliteration, syllables, on-set and rime and phoneme (sound) awareness.

 Read, Write, Inc. is the name of the phonics scheme used at Highbury School.
 Please see document below that explains how the scheme works.